thinktecture/relayserver/docs/migration.md

 your existing logic and only have to adjust your code where it interacts with the actual request and response objects, as they have a different interface in v3.

-Move the database entries for your connectors from the v2 database to a new v3 database.
-A migration tool is currently in planning to help you with that.
+Recreate the entries for your connectors in the RelayServer v3 database.
+As an alternative, you can configure your RelayServer to automatically create the tenant entry on first connect by enabling the autoprovision feature.

+Then create the new connectors.
+Be aware that there is no direct migration path for connector-side interceptors.
+You need to implement a custom target in a RelayServer v3 connector where you implement the logic of a request interceptor right before requesting the target and the logic of a response interceptor directly after requesting the target.

+When ready, launch your new RelayServer v3 server and then update all connectors.